escobard/ethereum-apps/notes.md

 		- we are using v1
 - A provider must be set up with web3 to communicate with an ethereum network.
 	- this allows us to send a request to the network (in v0.2's case, the ganache test network)
+		- ganache creates accounts automatically for us, and they are unlocked accounts.
+		- unlocked accounts to not need a private or public key to send / receive transactions.
+		- mostly encountered in testing environments
 	- which returns a response back to web3, which we then use within our application